Cyber Liability

 Cost-Benefit Analysis

-No Guarantee of Data Recovery
+No Guarantee of Recovery

 Paying the ransom does not guarantee the attackers will hold up their end of the deal.
 It is entirely possible the threat actors will not provide the decryption key or that the decrypted data will be intact and usable.
 There is also the risk of being a future target because paying a ransom marks an organization as a willing payer, potentially encouraging further attacks from the same group or others.
 This cycle can lead to increased vulnerability and recurring financial losses.
 However, certain threat actor groups have certain ‘codes’ for right protection.
 One group states, “If the affiliate refuses to send you the decryptor after your payment, you can contact us and we will send the decryptor for free.”

-Funding Criminal Enterprises
+Funding Criminal Activity

 Ransom payments are often given to criminal and terrorist organizations to fund acts of war, human trafficking, and drug smuggling.
 This creates a moral and ethical dilemma for the victims.
 Do they pay the cybercriminals with the knowledge that their payment will fund something nefarious or do they refuse at the risk of their business and its employees?
 It's not an easy decision as every corporation has different circumstances.
 As long as these organizations are funded, more threat actor groups are developed and become more difficult to track, contributing to the perpetuation of ransomware attacks.

-Compliance and Legal Risks
+Compliance Risks

 Paying a ransom may involve significant legal and compliance risks, including potential violations of sanctions laws and regulatory requirements.
 Moreover, failure to adhere to these legal constraints can result in severe penalties, reputational damage, and further scrutiny from regulatory bodies.
 Currently, a handful of states prohibit governmental entities from making ransomware payments.
 North Carolina was the first state to pass a law prohibiting state agencies and local government entities from paying ransoms or communicating with ransomware threat actors.
 Florida followed, becoming the second state to restrict how public entities can respond to ransomware events.
 Florida's law prohibits state agencies, counties, and municipalities from paying or complying with ransom demands.